 Dosing siphons are used extensively in the USA and are becoming more readily available from on-site wastewater system suppliers in Australia.
 They change low or variable flows into regular doses and suit pressurising laterals and land application areas.
 They have no moving parts and need no electricity.
-They are generally only recommended for use with sand filters (Figure 14.3) or absorption trenches/beds or evapotranspiration absorption beds.
+They are generally only recommended for use with sand filters (Figure 14.3) or absorption trenches/ beds or evapotranspiration absorption beds.

-An outlet filter must be fitted to the septic tank.
-Effluent is collected by gravity feed into a dosing chamber where the siphon is located.
-Effluent rises in the dosing chamber to the point where the dosing siphon is triggered.
+dosing chamber to the point where the dosing siphon is riggered.
 The volume of dose is determined by the diameter of the dosing chamber.
 After the dose is dispensed, the siphon breaks and the flow ceases.
 The siphon reliably resets and is automatically triggered again when the effluent level in the dosing chamber returns to the trigger level.
 Siphons are a low cost alternative to pumps and suit sites with no power or where power availability is limited.
 A fall of about 1.5 metres from the dosing chamber to the land application area is needed for the siphon to operate properly.